 - Follow through on whatever was uncovered in the review meeting and any actions that were agreed on.

-- Be consistent with rewards and recognition whether they are informal or formal.
+- Be consistent with rewards and recognition, whether they are informal or formal.

-- Rewards can be as simple as saying thank you and noticing them, the key is to keep it simple, personal and consistent.
+- Rewards can be as simple as saying thank you and noticing them.
+The key is to keep it simple, personal and consistent.

 Now you have the process for performance management, what next?
-I suggest you look at the process you are currently running and find ways you can improve, use some of the examples that I have highlighted.
+I suggest you look at the process you are currently running and find ways you can improve, using some of the examples that I have highlighted.
 Here is a quick summary of your next steps:

 - Review your existing performance management process and make changes in consultation with your team

-- Communicate the new process to your team remembering to keep it positive
+- Communicate the new process to your team, remembering to keep it positive

 - Make a conscious effort to give feedback and keep notes on individuals in preparation for the reviews